Should You Use Thick or Thin FR4 for Your PCB Substrate?

 FR4 Thickness Design Considerations

-BGA connector on an ATX motherboard
+BGA land pattern on an ATX motherboard

 Volumetric expansion is also critical in rigid-flex FR4 boards.
 Thermoplastic adhesives with low glass transition temperatures and high Z-direction expansion coefficients can exhibit very large volume expansion at high temperature.
 Z-direction expansion in these situations can be as large as 500 ppm/°C.